tn3w/flask_Captchaify/README.md

 9. ***`third_parties` Arg***

    Specifies which third parties are used to check the IP addresses.
-By default, all 3 third parties are used.
+By default, all 4 third parties are used.
 (See list)

-   Web page that only asks a third party for Tor Ip addresses:
+   Web page that only asks a third party for Tor Ip addresse information:
    ```python
    captchaify = Captchaify(app, third_parties=["tor"])
    ```